zealdocs/zeal/README.md

 ### Requirements
 * Qt 5.0
 * X C Binding – keysyms (Ubuntu `libxcb-keysyms1-dev`)
+* `bsdtar` is required for the built-in docset extracting to work

 To compile it, run `qmake` and `make` in the `zeal` directory.